cavo789/marknotes/readme.md

 For clarity, this quick start is for a localhost system.

+The last version of the program can be found here : https://github.com/cavo789/markdown

 1. Copy this repository (by downloading the ZIP archive f.i.) onto your computer,
 2. Create f.i. a folder called `markdown` and unzip the archive there,
 3. If needed, create an alias that will point to that folder (let's say `http://localhost/markdown`),